 Cascading Style Sheets is used in this page.

 JAPAN POST BANK has adopted the company with three statutory committees system of corporate governance in order to implement rapid decision-making and to increase management transparency.
-Accordingly, the Bank has established the Nomination Committee, the Audit Committee, and the Compensation Committee.
+Accordingly, the Bank has established the Nomination Committee, the Compensation Committee, and the Audit Committee.
 In this way, the Bank has a system under which the Board of Directors and the three statutory committees can provide appropriate oversight of management.

 The Board of Directors is composed of a variety of directors who possess a wealth of knowledge and experience together with deep insight.
 As determined in the Articles of Incorporation, the appropriate number of members of the Board of Directors is set to be less than twenty directors.
 In principle, one-third or more of the members shall consist of independent directors.

-The Board has three statutory committees—the Nomination Committee, the Audit Committee, and the Compensation Committee.
+The Board has three statutory committees—the Nomination Committee, the Compensation Committee, and the Audit Committee.
 Outside Directors comprise a majority of the membership of these committees, which work together with the Board to oversee the Bank’s operations.

 The Nomination Committee determines the criteria for selecting and removing directors.
 The committee also determines the contents of proposals for submission to general meetings of shareholders concerning the election and dismissal of directors.